IllusionMods/KeelPlugins/README.md

 First person mode for H scenes.

 #### StudioAddonLite
-A lite version of the StudioAddon for HS.
+A lite version of the StudioAddon from HS.
 Currently only has the object manipulation hotkeys for studio.

+## Patchers

+#### UnityLogFilter
+A filter for Unitys own log messages.
+On first run the patcher will create `UnityLogFilter.txt` in the config folder and you can add your regexes there.